-The primary issue in which NFS needs to deal with internationalization, or I18n, is with respect to file names and other strings as used within the protocol.
+The primary issue in which NFS version 4 needs to deal with internationalization, or I18N, is with respect to file names and other strings as used within the protocol.
 The choice of string representation must allow reasonable name/string access to clients which use various languages.
 The UTF-8 encoding of the UCS as defined by [ISO10646] allows for this type of access and follows the policy described in "IETF Policy on Character Sets and Languages", [RFC2277].
-This choice is explained further in the following.